Core Clinical Experience

 The Family Medicine Core Clinical Experience is a required, rotation for all OHSU medical students.
 It is not available to students from other institutions.

 Students learn the specialty of Family Medicine through clinical work in multiple settings, formal didactics and small group discussions.

 Clinical preceptorshipStudents spend approximately 80 percent of their time on the rotation working in a family physician's practice.
-This may include hospital, nursing home and home visits, depending on the individual practice.
-Some students may work with only one preceptor for the entire rotation, while other students may have a primary preceptor, but also spend time working with partners or associates of the primary preceptor.
+This may include hospital, maternity care, nursing home and home visits, depending on the individual practice.
+Some students may work with only one preceptor for the entire rotation, while other students may experience multiple providers.

 small group discussions, facilitated by faculty.
 These give students an

 opportunity to research clinical issues they encounter in their preceptor's

 practice.
 The sessions focus on problem-solving and decision-making skills.